honeyverma1/ElasticSearchApp/README.md

 2. Search By type (sorted)</br>
 curl - GET http://localhost:8081/api/search?type=ONE_TIME&sort=priceDesc </br>
 Expected Behavior: </br>
-Returns all courses with type "ONE_TIME" and properly sorted in descending order wrt price.</br>
+Returns all courses with type "ONE_TIME" and properly sorted in descending order w.r.t. price.</br>
 JSON includes total count of matches (which should be 12 in this case) and paginated result set.Search By type.
 The JSON should contain the following elements -

 "id": "12",</br>